 There’s more than one way to begin building your online store on Shopify.
 Depending on the kind of checkout experience and storefront you want to create, you’ll need to consider the various pricing options from Shopify.

-You can opt for one of five Shopify pricing plans: Shopify Lite, Basic Shopify, Shopify, Advanced Shopify and Shopify Plus.
+You can opt for one of five Shopify pricing plans: Shopify Starter, Basic Shopify, Shopify, Advanced Shopify and Shopify Plus.
 Each of them has varying features, and naturally, as you upgrade to the higher priced options, you receive more powerful tools.

 We’re going to start by giving you an overview of the various Shopify plans available today.
 However, we’ll also be taking a closer look at the difference between the basic Shopify experience, and Shopify Plus.